curl/wcurl/README.md

 # URL

 URL to be downloaded.
 Anything that is not a parameter is considered an URL.
-Whitespaces are percent-encoded and the URL is passed to curl, which then performs the parsing.
+Whitespace is percent-encoded and the URL is passed to curl, which then performs the parsing.
 May be specified more than once.

 # Examples